 How to Add Custom PHP Code to WordPress Sites With a Plugin

 You can add functions, hooks, or other custom PHP code to WordPress sites with a plugin too.
 And that is the safest way.
 Because, in this case, you will add PHP code without editing files.
-And you no need to do it again and again after every update.
-We will do it with My Custom Functions WordPress plugin.
+And you do need to do it again and again after every update.
+We will do it with the My Custom Functions WordPress plugin.

 Step 1: Install and Activate My Custom Functions Plugin

 When you are logged in, Plugins > Add New on your Dashboard.
 Search My Custom Functions in the search and click Install and Activate subsequently.